dleloutre/giphy-integration/README.md

     ```

 ## Running the Application
 Once the installation is complete, the application should be running and accessible via the configured URL.
+Don't forget to add your Giphy api key to the `.env` file.
 Use the provided endpoints to interact with the API.

 ## API Endpoints
 The following endpoints are available in the Giphy Integration API: